 Why do we think we have the right to touch children?
 The younger the child, the more welcome we feel to touch and hold him or her without permission.
 It seems to me that we get this totally backward…shouldn’t it be the other way around?

 I’m a touchy, feely, demonstrative person.
 Perhaps overly so.
-As I mentioned in Can Babies Love Too Much? – Teaching Children To Give Affection With Respect, I impulsively hug adults I’ve just met.
+As I mentioned in Teaching Children Consent and How to Give Affection With Respect, I impulsively hug adults I’ve just met.
 I touch people on the shoulder to emphasize “I like you”, “I care” or “I’m sorry”.

 But the younger the person, the less able they are to say “no”, glare at us disapprovingly, or push us away.
 Young children are especially incapable of indicating more subtle discomfort.
 “That doesn’t feel good.
 That tickles.
 Please don’t, I don’t know you yet.
 You interrupted me.”